SatyaGanesh07/Paisabazaar-Credit-Score-EDA/README.md

 ---

 ## Business Objectives
+The primary business objective is to improve Paisabazaar's credit assessment process by accurately predicting individual credit scores based on customer data.
+By leveraging features such as income, credit card usage, loan history, and payment behavior, the goal is to:

 1. **Enhance Credit Risk Management:** Improve the accuracy of credit score classification to reduce loan defaults.
 2. **Personalize Financial Recommendations:** Offer tailored financial products based on predicted credit scores.